 Greenville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,459 people and four associated neighborhoods, Greenville is the 267th largest community in Pennsylvania.
-Much of the housing stock in Greenville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Greenville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 A relatively large number of people in Greenville telecommute to their jobs.
 Overall, about 8.37% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.